pablojimeno/code-rails/chapter_3_rails_resources/README.md

 Being able to "CRUD a resource" ends up being a very common pattern, so Rails is heavily optimized to make this easy.
 In fact, you can get full CRUD behavior from rails with just one or two commands in your terminal, thanks to the power of the Rails scaffold generator.
 We'll play with that a little today, to see what it can do for us, and to start to get a sense of how Rails treats resources.

-For your portfolio site, you really want to be able to show off your expertise.
+For your portfolio site, you really want to be able to show off your expertise as a developer.
 One of the best ways to do this is to have a place where you can write articles that share what you are learning as you pick up new dev skills.
 There are gobs of eager learners who can benefit from your guidance, so don't be shy about writing up what you've learned and getting something out there!

 You'll want your rails app to have a resource called Article that you can CRUD.
-This resource will have attributes of a Title and a Body, and each new one you create will be stored in a database, until it is deleted.
-You'll can then have individual web pages within your app for making a new article, editing an existing one, and seeing a list of everything that the database is holding.
+The Article resource will have attributes of a "title" and a "body," and each new one you create will be stored in a database, until it is deleted.
+You can then build individual web pages within your app for making a new article, editing an existing one, and viewing a list of everything that the database is holding.

-So with a few good user stories, we can let the Behavior of the app Drive our Development.
+So, with a few good user stories, we can let the **B**ehavior of the app **D**rive our **D**evelopment process.

-Before you jump in, there is a little background reading and watching for you to do.
+Before you jump in, there is a little background reading and watching for you to complete.

 Ready to go?